Accounting 101: Understanding Small Business Accounting

 The benefit of using the cash basis accounting method is that you can more easily track your cash flow at any time.
 However, you won’t get the longer-term overview of your revenue and expenses through the accrual method and most accountants do not recommend this form of accounting.

 There are some other differences between the two methods of accounting, such as how income is reported for tax purposes, but this is just a basic overview.
-If you want to learn more to help you decide which method is right for your business, check out our post, Cash VS Accrual Method: Which Is Better For Your Business?
+If you want to learn more to help you decide which method is right for your business, check out our post, Cash Basis VS Accrual Basis Accounting: Which Is Better?

 Find The Right Accounting Software